videlais/story-formats-archive/README.md

 # Story Format Archive (SFA)

-This is a collection of JSON files storing the files of story formats for Twine beginning with 2015 (Twine 1.4.2).
+This is a flat-file database of JSON files describing story formats for Twine beginning with 2015 (Twine 1.4.2).

-Each story format in the collection contains all necessary files and individual software licenses.
+Each official story format in the collection contains all necessary files and individual software licenses.
+For unofficial story formats, a repository or website is listed.

+## SFA: Search

+[A simple search](https://videlais.github.io/story-formats-archive/) is provided to help verify entries and general data in the database.

 ## Database Base URLs